zach401/acnportal/docs/user/algorithm_guide.rst

 class is known by the simulator, so for the user to be able to integrate code with the simulator he or she has to extend the ``schedule`` function of the base class.

-Along with the ``schedule`` function there exists some internal functions used by the simulator and also som utlity functions to make it easier to create the scheduling algorithm.
+Along with the ``schedule`` function there exists some internal functions used by the simulator and also some utlity functions to make it easier to create the scheduling algorithm.

 The utility functions that can be used in the class extending the ``BaseAlgorithm`` class to define the scheduler are: